FaizanMughal/flak_m/readme.txt

  - General polishing and bugfixing.
  - Trim out unused animations.

+TODO:

+ - Scaling/Customization options for the HUD.

 Known bugs:

  - Sometimes the slave enforcer gets "lowered" while the main enforcer is reloading.
 No idea what causes this.
  - Sludge doesn't react to ceiling and wall movement.
+ - Pulse gun beams behave oddly when the player is on moving platforms.
+   This might just be a rendering interpolation glitch, as usual.